• Skip to content

 Organizations should be aware of their risks and think through all possible disaster scenarios.

-Every type of emergency – natural disasters to terrorist attacks to an armed intruder should be considered and planned for.
+Every type of emergency – from natural disasters to terrorist attacks to an armed intruder should be considered and planned for.

 A natural disaster response would be very different from an armed intruder, but some of the basic elements may be the same.

-For instance, a natural disaster may cause severe damage to your business campus resulting in months of clean up and repairs.
+For instance, a natural disaster may cause severe damage to your business campus resulting in months of cleanup and repairs.
 Whereas an armed intruder would require quick thinking and a planned response to keep everyone safe.

 When you understand all possible risks, you will ensure sufficient planning and preparation are done.